scraggo/subnotes/issues.md

 ## Spacing
 * Allow for user to set their spacing preferences.
 Currently, an error occurs if spacing isn't in multiples of 4.
 This isn't very flexible (and probably unnecessary.)

+## UI
+* The command line user interface is admittedly a bit strange and unwieldy.
+Ideally, the screen would **fully** clear (not just print 100 new lines and reset to the top.)

 ## Code quality / Review
 * The fixes above will help maintain the code, but there's much more I could fix.
 I'd very much appreciate suggestions from anyone who has experience with this type of programming.